-ExtendSim has been an innovator and leader in the simulation field for 30 years
+ExtendSim has been an innovator and leader in the simulation field for over 34 years!

 ExtendSim was the first simulation program to successfully bring graphical simulation to the desktop.
 Originally released as Extend in 1988, ExtendSim brought capabilities to analysts that were previously available only to mainframe computer programmers.
 The vision which led to the first graphical simulation environment continues today.
 In the process of developing and enhancing ExtendSim, Imagine That! has scored a number of 'firsts' in the simulation industry.